Oxide Sedation Near You

-For many people, going to the dentist induces much anxiety.
-Some would rather endure toothaches than make an appointment at all.
+For many people, visiting the dentist induces much anxiety.
+Some would rather endure toothaches than schedule an appointment at all.
 This can lead to more severe oral health problems, like gum disease and even losing teeth.

 According to the American Dental Association, nitrous oxide is a gas that is: